aykamal2016/Observability/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

   ##### SLI:
   will be the actual measure for failed request divided by success request and it can be in the range of 0 to 5 % in order to comply with the target SLO
   ##### SLI:
-  Can the the actual measure of the average number of successful request duration and it can be less than 0.1 seconds to comply with the target SLO for the abstract SLO "monthy uptime" , i will rephrase it to more quantifiable like
+  Can be the actual measure of the average number of successful request duration and it can be less than 0.1 seconds to comply with the target SLO for the abstract SLO "monthy uptime" , i will rephrase it to more quantifiable like
 #### SLO: 99% monthly uptime for the service
   ##### SLI:
-  will bethe actual measurement of service uptime.
+  will be the actual measurement of service uptime.
 Maybe it's 99.96%.